-In the Schwarzschild de Sitter spacetime, regions I and II are static and spherically symmetric, which means that the massless scalar field modes are of the form Eqn.
+In the Schwarzschild de Sitter spacetime, regions I and II are static and spherically symmetric, which means that the scalar field modes are of the form Eqn.
 (2.23).
 What is important for our analysis is that the spacetime is spatially bounded so that the calculations of Sec.
 2 can be applied to this case.
-Without loss of generality we will work with region I to calculate its SSEE.
+We will work with region I to calculate its SSEE.